NEWS | SCREENINGS | SHOWS

 16-17th July 2016 Walthamstow Garden Party (work in progress, pedal-powered screening)

-August 2016 Somerset House Edible Utopia (details tbc)
+Saturday 20th August 2016 4pm Somerset House Edible Utopia – talk and work in progress screening

 The work takes inspiration from William Morris’s ‘ecotopian’ romance News From Nowhere, to consider similarities and resonances between Morris’s visions for a future London and Organiclea, a food-growing co-operative in the Waltham Forest, the Borough where Morris spent much of his childhood.
 Weaving together hand-processed 16mm and digital footage, the work portrays the politics and poetics of this community, also acting as dreamspace as gardeners imagine their own versions of a utopian future London from the vantage point of the present.